microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgEntitlementManagementConnectedOrganization.md

 	)
 	State = "proposed"
 }
-New-MgEntitlementManagementConnectedOrganization -BodyParameter $params
+New-MgBetaEntitlementManagementConnectedOrganization -BodyParameter $params
 ```
-This example shows how to use the New-MgEntitlementManagementConnectedOrganization Cmdlet.
+This example shows how to use the New-MgBetaEntitlementManagementConnectedOrganization Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).